-Ingrid Bugge uses her camera as a tool of research.
+Fine art photographer Ingrid Bugge uses her camera as a research tool.
 Since 2006 she has been testing the boundaries of intimacy and human knowledge, of nature and of emotion.
-As an fine art photographic artist, Ingrid Bugge approaches the philosophical, the emotional and the archetypal.
+As a fine art photographer, Ingrid Bugge approaches the philosophical, the emotional and the archetypal world.